Hexellate/Testing/README.md

 ## Submitting Changes

 If you have direct access to the repo, make any major changes in a separate branch and make a pull request.
 If you do not have direct access to the repo, then just fork and make a pull request.
 DO NOT SUBMIT CODE WITH DEBUG STATEMENTS!
+\
+\
+Please label commits with the type of change being made (i.e. `fix: fix some problem`) and separate large changes into separate commits (i.e. don't put a fix and a feature in the same commit)\
+Some examples of change types:

+- `fix` : Something has been fixed
+- `feat` : Added a feature or improved something
+- `doc` : Updated docs, commenting etc
+- `refactor` : Any sort of code refactoring
+- `build` : Changes related to project compile and build process
+- `ci` : Continuous Integration related changes

 ## Commands